NORVIControllers/NORVI-X-Version-01/NORVI X-AV4/README.md

 The purpose of this example is to show how to:
 - Initialize ADS1115: Set up 16-bit ADC via I2C at 0x48
 - Read the status of 4 analog inputs
-- Setup Display: Initialize TFT_eSPI and display pins.
+- Setup Display: Initialize TFT_eSPI and display pins

 This example can be used as a starting point for developers building applications with NORVI controllers.